Optimal-HRV/optimalhrv-howto/docs/Others/support.md

 - Click on **"Profile"** tab.
 - Click on **"Support Logs"** option.
-- Describe the issue briefly helping us understand what were you attempting in the app while the issue occured.
+- Describe the issue briefly helping us understand what were you attempting in the app while the issue occurred.
   - Do provide details of the error message you saw if any.
 - Click on the **email floating icon** at the bottom right.
-  - This should open your default email app OR may as you to select an email app.
+  - This should open your default email app OR may ask you to select an email app.
   - The details would have been filled to help us diagnose any support issues.
   - Send the email to the filled in support id.